newrelic-experimental/NewRelicReactNativeModule/README.md

 ### Assumptions
 - There is a working React Native application to monitor or at least a React-Native project setup.
 - A Mac is required for use the Xcode IDE
+- Access to a New Relic Account with either a trial or full license
+- Contact New Relic to have React Native Dashboards Added

 ### Features